Featured

 Parks are a valuable asset to any city.
 They can be used during good times and bad, by people rich or poor.
 Parks improve the health of our city.
 They provide a space where people can play, walk their dog, play sports, or to just sit and relax and enjoy.
 If elected to Columbia Heights City Council, I would like to continue working towards upgrading our parks.
 Upgrades that I support include investments to our trail system, developing a regulation-size soccer field(s) and a public skate park.
 I would like to hear your thoughts on how to improve our parks.

-As it stands, the money for upgrading parks comes from redevelopment projects such as the Legends, Grand Central Flats.
-If large redevelopment projects do not occur then there is no funding available to upgrade parks.
-There are several alternatives to this funding model that are worth exploring, and such as bonds, public/private partnerships and others.
-Prioritizing a long-range plan for our parks and developing ways to pay for them will be a benefit to Columbia Heights.
+There are several funding models that are worth exploring to pay for park maintenance and upgrades, such as bonds, public/private partnerships and others.
+Prioritizing a long-range plan for our parks and developing ways to pay for them will be a benefit to Columbia Heights now and for the future.

 Read about Connie’s other policy positions